RITlug/runbook/docs/administration/eboard-onboarding-offboarding.rst

 - Grant operator privileges to incoming eboard members in IRC channel (see :doc:`../infrastructure/irc-channel`).

 - Add incoming eboard members as admins to `Telegram group`_ (*optional*, Telegram is no longer promoted)

-- Add incoming eboard members as admins to `Facebook group`_

 - *If new president*: